aboelsoud3/Jumia-Angular/README.md

 3. `npm install`
 3. Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## run full-stack for first time:
+optional you can run both back-end , front-end for first time by simply run:
+`./run.sh` bash file.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.